SERDUN/resizable_columns/README.md

 Parameters

     •   children: A list of functions that build the child widgets.
 Each function receives the BuildContext and the size allocated to that child.
     •   orientation: The orientation of the layout (ResizableOrientation.horizontal or ResizableOrientation.vertical).
     •   dividerThickness: The thickness of the dividers between panes.
+    •   dividerColor: The color of the dividers between panes.
     •   initialProportions: The initial proportions for each pane.
 The list length must match the number of children.
     •   initialSizes: The initial sizes for each pane.
 The list length must match the number of children.
     •   draggable: Whether the dividers are draggable.
     •   alignment: Alignment of the child widgets within their allocated space.
     •   minChildSize: The minimum size each pane can shrink to.

 ResizableOrientation